mockative/mockative/README.md

 ```

 ## Gradle configuration for mocking classes
 To utilize Mockative effectively in your Kotlin project, it's essential to configure your Gradle build script to open classes for mocking.
 Mockative requires classes to be open for subclassing, as Kotlin classes are final by default.
-This is achieved using the Kotlin `all-open` compiler plugin along with a specific annotation provided by Mockative.
+This is achieved using the Kotlin `all-open` compiler plugin.

 ### Step 1: Apply the Kotlin All-Open Plugin
 First, ensure that your project applies the Kotlin `all-open` plugin.
 Add the following to your `build.gradle.kts` file:

 ```kotlin